 Inform others about triggering the Money Purchase Annual Allowance

-When you’re triggering you’ll receive a notification letter (known as a ‘flexible access statement’). where you are an accruing member.
+When the MPAA has been triggered, you’ll receive a notification letter (known as a ‘flexible access statement’) from where you are an accruing member.

-Gordon adds, “The letter may take a while to arrive, so its important to make this a priority, especially if you need to find out who you need to contact.
-HMRC also need to know if you exceed the Money Purchase Annual Allowance because you’ll have an annual allowance charge to pay on the excess through tax returns.”
+Gordon adds, “The letter may take a while to arrive, so its important to make following up with your pension provider a priority, especially if you need to find out who you need to contact.
+HMRC also need to know if you exceed the Money Purchase Annual Allowance because you’ll have an annual allowance charge to pay on the excess through tax returns.
+But if your total contributions stay within the limit, no charge will apply.”

 “I have a Charity I advise who wanted to contribute to the founder’s pension as they stopped taking pension contributions during a difficult time.
 When things were going well again, they wanted to make good.
 Unknown to them he had accessed his pension to help his daughter through university and triggered the Money Purchase Annual Allowance.
 Unfortunately, his previous financial adviser had not advised him of the consequences of withdrawing taxable income and had not done a holistic ‘whole picture’ review of his future plans.
 Because of this he would lose a portion of the suggested £60k contribution to tax.”